Aquilegia: Phytochemistry

 A. vulgaris fruit and seeds.
-Human consumption of columbine seeds and roots can introduce toxins that negatively impact heart health.
+Human consumption of columbine seeds and roots can introduce toxins that impair heart health.

-Among cyanophore (organisms that produces a blue color) Aquilegia like A. vulgaris, the cyanogenic glycosides compounds dhurrin and triglochinin have been observed.
+Among Aquilegia that have cyanophores (cells that produce a blue color) like A. vulgaris, the cyanogenic glycosides compounds dhurrin and triglochinin have been observed.
 Cyanogenic glycosides generally taste bitter and can be toxic to animals and humans.
-Ingestion of 20 g of fresh A. vulgaris leaves by a human was observed as causing convulsions, respiratory distress, and heart failure.
+Ingestion of 20 g of fresh A. vulgaris leaves by a human was observed to cause convulsions, respiratory distress, and heart failure.
 A child who consumed 12 A. vulgaris flowers experienced weakness of the limbs, cyanosis, drowsiness, and miosis; all symptoms abated after three hours.
 Mature seeds and roots contain toxins that, if consumed, are perilous to human heart health.

 The presence of the antibacterial flavonoid compound isocytisoside has been observed in A. vulgaris.
-Polyphenols, primarily flavonoids, are the main component of hydroethanolic extract from A. oxysepala.
+Polyphenols, primarily flavonoids, are the main component of hydroethanolic extract (produced with a solvent made from a mixture of water and ethanol) from A. oxysepala.
 These compounds function as antioxidants.
-A study of A. oxysepala extract found it has a good scavenging effect on DPPH, superoxide anion, and hydroxyl radicals, but a poor scavenging capacity towards hydrogen peroxide.
+A study of A. oxysepala extract found it has a good scavenging effect (a capacity to remove or inactivate undesired substances) on DPPH, superoxide anion, and hydroxyl radicals, but a poor scavenging capacity towards hydrogen peroxide.
 For all these, ascorbic acid has a superior scavenging effect to the extract.

 In flowering plants, the presence of phenylpropanoids can serve as protection from ultraviolet (UV) light and as a signaling mechanism towards pollinators.
 A study that examined A. formosa flowers determined that the petals and sepals had uniform levels of UV-resistant phenylpropanoids.